Clary Sage Essential Oil

 A plant native to Southern Europe, Clary Sage can still be found growing in garden beds throughout the continent.
 It is a biennial or perennial herb that typically reaches 1 to 4 feet in height with hairy, heart-shaped leaves and numerous pale blue, lavender, pink or white flowers.

-It's Latin binomial comes from 'salvare', meaning ""to heal”, and 'clarus', meaning "clear", The name reflects the ancient role of Clary Sage in treating many eye conditions.
+It's Latin binomial comes from 'salvare', meaning ""to heal”, and 'clarus', meaning "clear", The name reflects the ancient role of Clary Sage in targeting many eye conditions.

 ABOUT THE OIL